Jordan-Langton/ActiveJS-Javascript-Front-End-Framework/README.md

   ```
   npm install
   ```
-  -  Once the install is finnished run the following to generate the `bundle.js` file which is included inside of your `index.html` file.
+  -  Once the install is finnished, run the following to generate the `bundle.js` file which is included inside of your `index.html` file.
   ```
   npm run build
   ```